Baris000-eng/Software_Engineering_Term_Project/README.md

 Need For Spear Term Project for COMP302-Software Engineering class.
 (Including weekly agendas, tutorials benefitted from, larman book chapter pdfs, and reports prepared in an agile and iterative approach).

+- Not: MVVM model is applied in this need for spear project.

 Team Members:

 Barış KAPLAN